 Subheads come in handy when you're writing a brochure because your headline invites readers into the brochure (example: Rid Your Home of Unwanted Pests!) and then subheads call out each individual section (such as Company Info, Experience, Consultation, etc.).

 Headlines are usually in bigger font size than subheads.
 Headlines get top billing, so-to-speak.
 Generally, your headline stands alone better in a print ad than offering up a subhead underneath.

 On to the copy of your ad.
 Type COPY: and hit ENTER.

 Now you're ready to get to the meat of your SPEC AD.
 A powerful headline is going to capture the reader's attention, and the purpose of the copy is to keep the potential customer reading all the way to the end.
 It is your chance to captivate the reader and get them to call, visit a website, or even run down to the store.

-07Congratulation.
-You Have Created Your First SPEC AD.
+07Congratulations — You Have Created Your First SPEC AD

-You've just created a spec ad!
+And that's it — you've officially created a spec ad.
 You have a simple white piece of paper.
-At this point, you may be wondering if you need to create a full-color print ad so it looks like what you would see in a magazine.
-Copywriters are not expected to be graphic designers.
+At this point, you may be wondering if you need to create a full-color print ad so it looks like what you would see in a magazine, but copywriters are not expected to be graphic designers.